 For example, we’re all familiar with the dating meme of the woman who can never seem to shake her magnetic attraction to “bad boys”.
 While she may think that she’s just running a string of bad luck, in reality there’s nothing random about it.
 She may like the looks and style of a “player”, but any serious thought would clearly tell her that he wouldn’t be an appropriate partner.
 At a subconscious level, it may make her feel good about herself that she, too, can attract this superficially desirable man.
 But, in the end, should she really be surprised when he continues his boorish behavior with her and she ends up hurt and disappointed?
 This is especially useful for men and women in their 30’s to really process.

-Like too much chocolate, a bad boy or girl may seem great, but is not really good for us.
+Like too much chocolate, a bad boy or girl may seem great but is not really good for us.
 Why?
 What is attractive on first glance frequently is not what will sustain a healthy relationship in the long run.
 Sure, the best relationships have that incendiary chemistry that has sparks flying from day one.
-Equally as important though, are the underlying characteristics that complement physical attraction and that are necessary to a happy long term relationship like character, values, compatibility etc. Of course, it’s much harder to assess these deeper attributes at first glance, but that’s why it’s good to pace ourselves and approach relationships with both our heart and our head!
+Equally as important though, are the underlying characteristics that complement physical attraction and that are necessary to a happy long-term relationship like character, values, compatibility, etc. Of course, it’s much harder to assess these deeper attributes at first glance, but that’s why it’s good to pace ourselves and approach relationships with both our heart and your head!

 We cannot move forward and attract an amazing mate if we cave into our inner saboteur’s demands.
 We say we want a loving, healthy relationship but end up behaving in ways that tell the universe the opposite.
 The overarching message here is that finding healthy love doesn’t happen without work.
 If you need help sorting out your dating challenges or taming your own internal saboteur, email me for a consult at firstname.lastname@example.org.

 Stop pushing men away and contact me today for free dating advice.

 © Copyright 2013 Karla Moore.
 All Rights Reserved.